riveryc/word-game/README.md

 - **Responsive Design**: Works on tablets, phones, and computers
 - **Hybrid Audio**: Best of both worlds - internet quality with offline reliability
 - **Cross-Browser**: Compatible with all modern browsers
+- **Testing Framework**: Utilizes Vitest for unit and integration testing.

 ## 🎨 Customization